Abhishek567/BooksApp/README.md

 # BooksApp
 **Notes**
 -> App has functionality to See list of google Books.
--> It's Shows Detail of specific book.
+-> It Shows Detail of specific book.
 -> Shows list of favourite books.

 **Instructions to run the code**